Victor Trumper: Death

-Trumper's health declined rapidly in 1914 and he died as a result of Bright's disease in Darlinghurst, Sydney, on 28 June 1915, aged 37.
-Trumper was buried in Waverley Cemetery after the largest funeral procession ever seen in Sydney (with 250,000 mourners lining the route) and was survived by his wife Sarah, his son Victor and daughter Nancy.
+Trumper's health declined rapidly in 1914, and he died as a result of Bright's disease in Darlinghurst, Sydney, on 28 June 1915, aged 37.
+He was buried in Waverley Cemetery, and was survived by his wife Sarah, his daughter Nancy (aged 9), and his son Victor junior (aged 1).
+It has been estimated that some 20,000 mourners lined the route of his funeral.